aqeelsadiq/lambda-project/README.md

 2. **EC2 Instance Not Registering as Runner:** Ensure the GitHub token is correctly retrieved from SSM. check iam role and permissions.

 3. **Webhook Not Triggering:** Verify API Gateway logs and check GitHub webhook settings. check github token permission also.

+# How to use it?
+Things you must have:

+1. Github token with necessary permissions

+2. Github account and Github repo.

+3. set ssm parameter values of github token, github owner and githubrepo name.

+4. for webhook must export the variable TF_VAR_github_token=tokenid to set webhook automatically on github.